-The Wipe module detects, models and removes any source of unwanted light bias, whether introduced in the optical train, camera or by light pollution.
+The Wipe module detects, models and removes sources of unwanted light bias, whether introduced in the optical train, camera or by light pollution.

 It is of the utmost importance that Wipe is given the best artefact-free, linear data you can muster.

 Because Wipe tries to find the true (darkest) background level, any pixel reading that is mistakenly darker than the true background in your image (for example due to dead pixels on the CCD, or a dust speck on the sensor) will cause Wipe to acquire wrong readings for the background.
 When this happens, Wipe can be seen to "back off" around the area where the anomalous data was detected, resulting in localised patches where gradient (or light pollution) remnants remain.
 These can often look like halos.
 Often dark anomalous data can be found at the very centre of such a halo or remnant.

 The reason Wipe backs off is that Wipe (as is the case with most modules in StarTools) refuses to clip your data.
 Instead Wipe allocates the dynamic range that the dark anomaly needs to display its 'features'.
 Of course, we don't care about the 'features' of an anomaly and would be happy for Wipe to clip the anomaly if it means the rest of the image will look correct.

 Fortunately, there are various ways to help Wipe avoid anomalous data;

 Bright anomalies (such as satellite trails or hot pixels) do not affect Wipe.

 Stacking artefacts are the most common dark anomalies located at the edges of your image.
 Failing to deal with them will lead to a halo effect near the edges of your dataset.